-The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2015 and September 2016.
-Both the FZ300 and the FZ2500 are fixed lens compact cameras that are based on (FZ300) and an one-inch sensor.
+The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were officially introduced, respectively, in July 2015 and September 2016.
+Both the FZ300 and the FZ2500 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ300) and an one-inch sensor.
 The FZ300 has a resolution of 12 megapixel, whereas the FZ2500 provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic FZ300 and the Panasonic FZ2500.
+An illustration of the physical size and weight of the Panasonic FZ300 and the Panasonic FZ2500 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ300 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ300 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is notably larger (16 percent) than the Panasonic FZ300.
 Moreover, the FZ2500 is markedly heavier (32 percent) than the FZ300.
 It is worth mentioning in this context that the FZ300 is splash and dust resistant, while the FZ2500 does not feature any corresponding weather-sealing.